silver-zepp/zeppos-easy-media/README.md

 import { SoundPlayer } from 'easy-media.js';

-// create a new SoundPlayer that stops when changing files const player = new SoundPlayer("my-sound.mp3", true); // stop_on_play = true player.play();  // plays the first file
+// create a new SoundPlayer that stops when changing files
+// if "stop_on_play" flag is set to true, then immediately interrupts the currently playing sound and plays it again const player = new SoundPlayer("my-sound.mp3", true); // stop_on_play = true player.play();  // plays the first file

-// in case later you have to change the file player.changeFile('path-to-another-audio-file');  // stops the first file and prepares the second one
+// in case later you have to change the file (.mp3, .opus) player.changeFile('path-to-another-audio-file');  // stops the first file and prepares the second one

+// stops the playing sound
+player.stop();
 ```

 ## Methods